 Jason Patric: Like Sutherland, Jason Patric also has acting DNA running through his veins.
 The Queens native is the son of Jason Miller (from Exorcist fame), and his grandfather is Jackie Gleason.
 His role as Michael, the older bro "hazed" into becoming a vampire in The Lost Boys was his feature film debut.
 In the ‘90s Patric starred in two huge films including Rush, where he played a narcotics detective who ends up being a drug addict, and in Sleepers, alongside Robert De Niro and Brad Pitt.
-These days Patric has been making headlines over a messy custody battle.
-The mother of his child, who was previously his girlfriend, alleges Patric only consented to donating his sperm.
-Patric is now suing for custody.
-If the judge rules in his favor, the decision could alter sperm donation laws as we know it.
+More recently, Patric has been making headlines over a messy custody battle.
+The mother of his son, who was previously his girlfriend, alleged Patric only consented to donating his sperm.
+Patric sued for custody and after a long court battle was legally recognized as his son's father in 2014.

 Watch a clip of 'The Lost Boys':